OrsoEric/HOWTO-7900XTX-Win-ROCM/README.md

 You need to copy a SD1.5 model in the checkpoint folder, and in the dropdown select the model in the model loader node.
 If the drop down doesn't refresh, from the model/checkpoint GUI tab you can refresh and drag from there.

+Have faith, Flux took 340s before it did something on my machine.
 The first run is very slow, the second run should accelerate properly.
 SD1.5 should take only a few seconds at 512x512 resolution with 20 step euler

 <details>
 <summary>Run first basic workflow</summary>